kyometori/Canghai/README.md

 ---

-# Commands :
+# AII Commands :

 **Over than 22 commands !**
 **Will gradually increase**

-- 🔹管理類🔹
- - ban
- - clear
- - kick

-- 🔹經濟類🔹
- - addbal
- - bal
- - psy

-- 🔹身分組類🔹
- - giverole
- - hasrole
- - delrole

-- 🔹支持類🔹
- - botinvite
- - botserver

-- 🔹娛樂類🔹
- - add
- - avatar
- - choose
- - say

-- 🔹未分類🔹
- - ping
- - poll
- - serverinfo

-- 🔹welcome🔹
- - setwelcome
- - simjoin

-- 🔹leave🔹
- - setleave
- - simleave
+🔹Moderator🔹
+  - Ban
+  - Clear
+  - Kick
+  - Mute

+🔹Economy🔹
+ - Add
+ - Inquire
+ - Pay

+🔹Roles🔹
+ - GiverRole
+ - InquireRole
+ - DeleteRole

+🔹Support🔹
+ - Botinvite
+ - Botserver

+🔹Utilities🔹
+ - Add
+ - Avatar
+ - Choose
+ - Say

+🔹Miscellaneous🔹
+ - Ping
+ - Poll
+ - Serverinfo

+🔹Reception🔹
+ - Setwelcome
+ - Simjoin
+ - Deletewelcome
+ - Setleave
+ - Simleave
+ - Deleteleave

 ### For more information,Please see `as@help`

 ---

-## HOW TO USE CONFIG.JSON:
+## How to use config.json:

 Create a file called "config.json" within your project folder.
 It will have this syntax: